Skip to main content

 Tracks the distribution of a numerical value during the reporting period.
 Several aggregations are available to use.

-Create a distribution metric named rssi, which tracks MEAN and MIN values:
+Create a distribution metric named rssi, tracking the MEAN and MIN values:

 val rssiMetric = Reporting.report().distribution("rssi", numericAggs(NumericAgg.MEAN, NumericAgg.MIN))